DZXTRICKS/maptify-a-notification-forwarder/README.md

 ### Note
 - Tested on Android Emulator running Android 14
 - Tested on Xiaomi POCO F6 with Advan On Posh wearable using the default watch app.
+- This build is hugely helped by AI (Gemini Agent)

+### Things to do
+- Change application name
+- Add application logo
+- Add feature to customize the relayed message
+- Add relaying behavior customizer
+- Add app skin